 How much does radiation therapy cost?

-Each pet’s treatment is different, but cost can range anywhere from $1,800 to $10,000.
+Each pet’s treatment is different, but cost can range anywhere from $1,800 to $11,000 depending on the course of treatment and the factors of each individual case.
+SRS falls on the higher end of that scale, while other options such as CFRT or palliative care fall on the lower end.
 We will provide you with a detailed, written cost estimate for any treatments you are considering so that you can make an informed decision.

 What forms of payment does PetCure Oncology accept?

 We accept all major credit cards, cash and CareCredit.

 CareCredit is a health care credit card that enables you to obtain the care your pet needs and schedule monthly payments that fit your budget.
 You can apply online at www.carecredit.com.
 If you have any questions, please ask our customer service team.